 Tips for handling a toddler tantrum (including in public places)

 When a child has a tantrum, they might start whining, crying, screaming and yelling.
-In some case, tantrums also involve kicking, hitting and the child holding their breath (KidsHealth, 2018).
+In some cases, tantrums also involve kicking, hitting and the child holding their breath (KidsHealth, 2018).

 As every parent knows, the worst place for toddler tantrums is in public.
 You might feel angry, embarrassed, discouraged and hopeless as your child screams in front of the broccoli at the supermarket (RC Psych, 2017).